Kapilendra Deva: Inscriptions

-Raghudevapuram copper plate grant of Raghudeva Narendra who was the governor of Rajahmundry Rajya and also a nephew of Kapilendra Deva gives valuable details about the family's history.
-The family can be traced back to Kapilendra Deva's grandfather Kapileswara who was holding the position of a Nayaka.
+Raghudevapuram copper plate grant of Raghudeva Narendra who was the governor of Rajamahendravaram Rajya and also a nephew of Kapilendra Deva gives valuable details about the family's history.
+Their lineage can be traced back to Kapilendra Deva's grandfather Kapileswara who was holding the position of a Nayaka.
 Kapileswara Nayaka was thus in the military service of the Gangas and occupied the position of a lieutenant in the army.
 He had a son named Jageswara who was also in the service and possessed a great number of elephants.
 Jageswara was married to Belama and they had three sons named Balarama, Kapilendra and Parashurama Harichandana.
 Raghudeva Narendra was the son of Parashurama.

-Consolidation of Authority by Suppressing Internal Rebellions
+Suppressing internal rebellions

-Due to the weakening administration of the Eastern Ganga dynasty rulers, Kapilendra Deva mounted the throne with internal support while the last ruler of the dynasty, Bhanu Deva IV was on a military expedition in the southern territories.
-He was declared as the new king with a rajyabhishek ceremony at Bhubaneswar.
-Since the accession was based on a coup or rebellion, some feudal kings of Odisha like Matsarvamshi of Oddadi, Shilavamshis of Nandapur, Bishnukundina of Panchadhara, etc. declined his authority and declared themselves independent.
-Around the same time, the Sultanate of Jaunpur also posed as an external threat to his kingdom.
-He appointed his able minister Gopinath Mahapatra to deal with the Jaunpur threat which was successfully executed by him and Kapilendra Deva himself suppressed the internal rebels with force.
+Due to the weakening administration of the Eastern Ganga dynasty, Kapilendra Deva ascended the throne with internal support while the last ruler of the dynasty, Bhanu Deva IV was on a military expedition in the southern territories.
+He was declared as the new Monarch with a Rajyabhisheka ceremony at Bhubaneswar.
+Since the ascension was through a coup or rebellion, some vassal kings from Odisha such as Matsarvamshi of Oddadi, Shilavamshis of Nandapur, and Bishnukundina of Panchadhara refused to acknowledge his authority and declared themselves independent.
+Around the same time, the Sultanate of Jaunpur also posed an external threat to his realm.
+He appointed his able minister Gopinath Mahapatra to deal with the Jaunpur threat, which he successfully executed, and Kapilendra Deva himself suppressed the internal rebels with force.
 The rebels were suppressed by the year 1440 CE.
-The rebellious troubles dealt by him with force are proven by his Lingaraj Temple declaration in which he has ordered the rebels to accept his rule or be toppled from power.
+The rebellious troubles that he dealt with by force are proven by his Lingaraj Temple declaration in which he ordered the rebels to accept his rule or be toppled from power.

-Coronation as Gajapati
+Coronation

 The chronicle Madala Panji detailed the event of Kapilendra Deva's coronation as Gajapati of the realm succeeding Bhanu Deva IV, the last ruler of the Eastern Gangas.
 It mentioned that the coronation took place at Bhubaneswar on 2 kākara śukḷa 4 aṅka 2.
 The date with respect to the Odia calendar corresponds to the Gregorian calendar on 29 June 1435.
 Thus with the coronation of Kapilendra Deva as the Gajapati of the Odradesa realm, he started his era known as Kapilabda and laid the foundation of the Suryavamsa dynasty.

-The Odia Military under Kapilendra Deva
+Kapilendra Deva's Odia military

 Different historical sources give varied accounts about the Odishan military commanded by the Gajapatis.
-According to Muslim text Buhan-m-Mansir, Kapilendra had an elephant force numbering two hundred thousand (2,00,000).
+According to the Muslim text Buhan-m-Mansir, Kapilendra had an elephant force numbering two hundred thousand (2,00,000).
 This number of war elephants is usually a very huge number compared even to any military of the existing kingdoms during the times of Kapilendra Deva himself in India.
 Nizzamuddin writes that the Gajapati encamped on the Godavari river banks with an infantry of seven hundred thousand (700,000).
 Another Muslim source documents that Kapilendra Deva raided Bidar with only 10,000 foot soldiers while being assisted by the Vellamati chiefs of Telangana.